Hawes-2Hawes-2Hawes-2Hawes-2

 The History

-Hawes actually paid for the land (£45) but the title was placed in the name of the Bishop of Geraldton.
+Hawes actually paid for the land (£45) but the title was registered in the name of the Bishop of Geraldton.
 The builder, Stephen Harvey, was a friend of Hawes who had previously borrowed £200 from Hawes in 1930 to build his own house.
 Harvey appears not to have repaid the debt so Hawes saw Harvey’s labour as being a way of recouping the debt.

 The Occupants